-TRANS PORT C ATEGOI RY ID ACTION Integrated Land Use Active Transport Public Transport Parking Roads and Freight Objective #13: Maximise the security and reliabili ity of the t ransport system 13.1 Provide guidance and support packages to embed Climate Change action, resilience and disaster preparedness into Council's traffic and transport planning. ~ ~ ~ ~ ~ 13.2 Investigate opportunities to improve regional network resilience and recovery, through planning controls and zoning. $\checkmark$ $\checkmark$ 13.3 Establish a clear pipeline of maintenance projects to improve resilience with a focus on adaptability and 'building back better' after a disruption. ~ ~ ~ Objective #14: Provide a transport network which is immediate needs of the community during unplo he 14.1 Incorporate climate resilience measures in the planning and design of all transport infrastructure and services aligned with the principles of disaster management. ~ ~ ~ 14.2 Improve information and alerts for residents and local business providing real-time information and monitoring of emerging conditions and threats. $\checkmark$ $\checkmark$ ~ ~
+ID ACTION Objective #13: Maximise the security ar 13.1 Provide guidance and support packages to eml Climate Change action, resilience and disaster preparedness into Council's traffic and transpor planning.
+13.2 Investigate opportunities to improve regional ne resilience and recovery, through planning contro zoning.
+13.3 Establish a clear pipeline of maintenance project improve resilience with a focus on adaptability of 'building back better' after a disruption.
+Objective #14: Provide a transport network immediate needs of the community du 14.1 Incorporate climate resilience measures in the p and design of all transport infrastructure and se aligned with the principles of disaster managen 14.2 Improve information and alerts for residents and business providing real-time information and m of emerging conditions and threats.